DepledgeLab/depledgelab.github.io/index.md

 {% capture text %}
 Science isn't done alone, you do it together!
-And together we strive to further our understanding of HHV and RNA biology, drawing strength from diversity.
+And together we strive to further our understanding of the world of viruses.
 Find out more about the team and about joining the Lab!
 {%
   include button.html